 Climate observations are generated by all Mini MMS sites (previously known as CDL).
 All observations are transmitted in real time and produce minute data.
 The elements recorded varies from station to station.
 All MMS stations submit hourly observations (Met Domain AWSHRLY is used) and 12/24-hourly observations (Met Domain AWSDLY is used).

-(a) Storage in the 'temp_drnl_ob' table:
+(a) Storage in the 'temp\drnl\ob' table:

+ID_TYPE DCNN

+CLBD for commercial stations with non-standard exposure

-ID DCNN number MET_DOMAIN AWSDLY
+ID DCNN number

+MET_DOMAIN AWSDLY

 OB_END_TIME 0900 or 2100, but in fact normally at 0850 and 2050.